-i.
-NOT HUMAN and NON-ARCHAEOLOGICAL: If the remains are determined to be non-human by the osteo-archaeologist and/or forensic anthropologist, and are not associated with an archaeological context, then the osteo-archaeologist or forensic anthropologist will inform the CRC, who will notify the Construction Superintendent that construction can resume.
-The CRC will complete the Discovery Form and take photographs of any find definitively determined to be non-human.
+- 4. If the remains are determined to be non-human by the archaeologist and/or forensic anthropologist, and there are no archaeological objects identified in association with the remains, then the archaeologist or forensic anthropologist will inform the CRC, who will notify the Construction Superintendent that construction can resume.
+The CRC will complete the Discovery Form and take photographs of any find.
 The photographs shall be sufficient for a trained archaeologist to determine that the remains are not human by reviewing them.
-The Discovery Form and photographs shall be submitted to FERC, the SHPO and the appropriate Indian Tribe(s) within 15 days of the discovery.

-- ii.
-NOT HUMAN and ARCHAEOLOGICAL: If the remains are determined to be non-human by the archaeologist and/or forensic anthropologist, but associated with an archaeological site, the CRC shall follow the procedures identified in Section 4 below. - iii.
-HUMAN and NON-ARCHAEOLOGICAL: If the remains are determined to be human and associated with a crime scene by the appropriate county coroner, then the CRC shall immediately inform the Construction Superintendent to follow the coroner's protocol for removal of the remains.
-The CRC will complete the Discovery Form of the find to the extent allowed by State law.
-The Discovery Form shall be submitted to FERC within 15 days of the discovery.
+The Discovery Form and photographs shall be submitted to FERC and the SHPO within 15 days of the discovery. - 5.
+If the remains are determined to be non-human by the archaeologist and/or forensic anthropologist, but associated with an archaeological site, the CRC shall follow the procedures identified in Part 4 below. - 6.
+If the remains are determined to be human and associated with a crime scene by the appropriate county coroner, then the CRC shall immediately inform the Construction Superintendent to follow the coroner's protocol for removal of the remains.
+The CRC will complete the Discovery Form and take photographs of the find to the extent allowed by State law.
+The Discovery Form and photographs shall be submitted to FERC and the SHPO within 15 days of the discovery. - 7.
+If the remains are determined to be human and not to be the result of criminal activity, the CRC or its designee will notify the SHPO within 24 hours.
+The SHPO will be kept informed of all discussions regarding the remains until their final status is resolved.